Transforming Juvenile Probation

 • Scott MacDonald, Justice Consultant, Justsolve Inc., and former Chief Probation Officer, Santa Cruz County, California

-• Regina Mitchell, Director of Systems Innovation, Center for Children’s Law and Policy
+• Regina Mitchell, Chief Policy and Programs Officer, Center for Children’s Law and Policy

 Capstone Project